 The goal of Senate Bill 57 is to ensure that fair and equal judgements are made in regard to parenting time and decision-making.
 However, there are often considerations that go unnoticed, particularly in cases that involve a history of domestic abuse, substance abuse, or sexual abuse.
 Alternatively, unfounded allegations made out of anger or revenge must be handled swiftly and effectively.
 Regardless of the situation, a skilled and experienced divorce attorney can help.

-At Mevorah Law Offices LLC, we understand the complex issues that often surround child custody cases.
+At Mevorah & Giglio Law Offices, we understand the complex issues that often surround child custody cases.
 As such, we provide experience and aggressive advocacy to our clients.
 If necessary, we will even seek out the assistance of health care professionals, psychologists, and other experts to ensure the best interests of your child or children are considered.
 To learn more about our compassionate and comprehensive services, call 630-932-9100 and schedule your free initial consultation with an experienced DuPage County child custody attorney today.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: